Want to learn how to open a coffee shop in North Carolina? You don’t have to do it alone – or pay hefty franchise or coffee school fees.

-Lorraine’s features a full menu of hot and cold-based lattes, mochas, cappuccinos, , smoothies and hot and iced tea, as well as locally baked pastries and sandwiches.
+Lorraine’s features a full menu of hot and cold-based lattes, mochas, cappuccinos, , smoothies and hot and iced tea, and locally baked pastries and sandwiches.
 A drive-thru window caters to coffee lovers on the go.

-The professional musician learned the ins and outs of operating a successful coffee house through our 7 Steps to Success coffee shop startup program.
+The professional musician learned the ins and outs of operating a thriving coffee house through our 7 Steps to Success coffee shop startup program.

-Rare Bird Emporium, Murphy, North Carolina – Founded 2020
+Rare Bird Emporium, Murphy, North Carolina – Founded in 2020

 At Rare Bird Emporium in Murphy, North Carolina, guests sip exceptional coffee and tea while browsing an eclectic collection of handmade gifts by local artisans – plus new, vintage and repurposed items.

 After operating a gift shop called In with the Old for a few years, Owners Kate and Pav Templeton decided it was time for an upgrade.
 They remodeled a new location using repurposed materials such as a grain silo and wood from their old shop.